Setting the tone, establishing the pace, setting the standard for broadcasters nationwide.

 Oh, Ted Kennett's right.

-Ted Kennedy did it, Osama Barama, yeah, Osama Barama.
+Ted Kennedy is Osama Barama.

-Uh despite recent remarks by Illinois Senator Barack Obama urging Democrats to acknowledge the power of faith in uh in Americans' lives and compete for the support of evangelicals and other church goers.
+Despite recent remarks by Illinois Senator Barack Obama urging Democrats to acknowledge the power of faith in Americans' lives and compete for the support of evangelicals and other churchgoers, some pro-family religious leaders are unconvinced of Obama's sincerity.

-Jackson believes Obama and most Democrats will still see religious conservatives as narrow-minded bigots and uh confused in their priorities.
+Jackson believes Obama and most Democrats will still see religious conservatives as narrow-minded bigots and confused in their priorities.

-Well, one of the things he's probably right about here, here's here's Barack Obama, and he's out there telling Democrats, we must get closer to people of faith.
+Well, one of the things he's probably right about here, here's Barack Obama, and he's out there telling Democrats, we must get closer to people of faith.

 We must understand them.

-And then he's out there doing all this, stinking up the joint before Bush shows up.
+And then he's out there doing all this stinking up the joint before Bush shows up.

 We'll be back.